AndreVallestero/chess-nn-py/README.md

 	Survivors go though reproduce chance, based on performance Children (product of crossover) go through mutation chance, complete random

+## TODO

+- Implement crossover as a random start and end point where one genome is spliced and joined to another

 ## References
 - https://towardsdatascience.com/genetic-algorithm-implementation-in-python-5ab67bb124a6